 * be non-governmental and non-profit, and

-have a direct association with cooperation programmes in the South: Latin America, Asia, Africa, the Pacific, the Caribbean and the Middle East or be engaged in global education programmes rimarily in Ontario, and
+have a direct association with cooperation programmes in the Latin America, Asia, Africa, the Pacific, the Caribbean and the Middle East, or be engaged in global citizenship and public engagement efforts, primarily in Ontario, and

 have an identifiable provincial or local organization.
 These criteria will be evaluated in accordance with recognized OCIC guidelines.

-Associate non-voting membership is open to individuals, networks and institutions with international programs who subscribe to the OCIC Mission and Development Principles.
+Associate non-voting membership is open to individuals, networks and institutions with relevant programs who subscribe to the OCIC Mission, Vision, Mandate, and values.

-Regular voting members must accept, in writing, OCIC’s Mission Statement and Charter of Development Principles.
+Regular voting members must accept, in writing, OCIC’s Mission, Vision, Mandate and values.
 Potential new members must submit two letters of support, one of which must come from another OCIC member organization, in order to be considered for membership.

 The Board of Directors is empowered to approve acceptance of a member subject to ratification at the annual or general meeting by a secret ballot of 2/3 of the regular voting members present.